-I would never venture into writing about a subject I am not somewhat familiar with.
+Generally, I would never venture into writing about a subject I am not somewhat familiar with.
 I am not familiar with addictions and sobriety – Alcohol and/or drugs.
 The Brent Shapiro Foundation is very special, and what I found and learned is amazing.

 A few days ago, after I attended The Brent Shapiro Foundation for Alcohol and Drug Awareness annual “2012 Summer Spectacular” Gala, it left me with no option but to write something so perhaps I can help save one person’s life with what I heard and what I write about here.